 The initial concept designs are being consulted on until 28th February 2021.
 Following this, feedback received will be collated and considered and the designs will be developed up into a draft masterplan in the coming months.
 A further stage of consultation will be undertaken on the Materplan.
 Following this stage, a planning application will be prepared and submitted for decision estimated timescale is mid-2021.
 Subject to An Bord Pleanála approval, construction is expected to commence in 2022 with the first units expected to be made available later in 2023.

 The project will be implemented in line with relevant planning approvals and as required under the direction of the Land Development Agency.
 There will be ongoing engagement with the community regarding timing and progress during the delivery phase.

 Community engagement and public consultation is important to help ensure that the views of the local community can be considered as we progress the design process for this key site.

-We believe the project will be strengthened by seeking the experience of the local community.
-We are planning opportunities later this autumn to hold events to seek your views as we progress the designs and plans for this landmark scheme.
-This is expected to include exhibitions and workshops where we can engage and listen to the views of stakeholders.
+We believe the project will be strengthened by seeking the experience and views of the local community.
+We are providing opportunities at key stages in line with our Community and Stakeholder Engagement Plan to seek your views as we progress the designs and plans for this landmark scheme.
+This includes virtual exhibitions and webinars and meetings where relevant, to engage and listen to the views of stakeholders.